jjgoings/jjgoings.github.io/_posts/2016-2-13-moving-over-to-jekyll.md

 Welcome to the future, folks.

-Many of the old posts are here (and --- I think --- they look so much better!), but I'm still working out some of the finer details for the more math-intensive posts, since GitHub-flavored-markdown does not play well with LaTeX.
+Many of the old posts are here (and they look so much better!), but I'm still working out some of the finer details for the more math-intensive posts, since GitHub-flavored-markdown does not play well with LaTeX.
 Hopefully I'll have something up soon!